DIY Rustic Yarn Wreath for Valentine’s Day

 attaching the pompoms to the wreath on the white yarn area

-I place each pompom where I wanted them to be on and then using the ties I made a knot and a bow on the back.
+I placed each pompom where I wanted them to be and then using the ties I made a knot and a bow on the back.
 Later I would adjust the size and cut any excess.

 {Side Note: Use only yarn with the same color as your wreath base for pompom ties… learned the hard way and too late!}